 Respect yourself and people will respect you too

+Self-respect is key to a healthy relationship.
 Don’t let potential partners use you and treat you badly.
 Know your worth!
 Never settle for less, never lower your standards.
 Choose the right partner from the very beginning.
 Don’t give a chance to people with bad intentions towards you.
 Pay attention to red flags.

 Being clingy or desperate is NOT about a healthy relationship

 People who want to be with you don’t need extraordinary efforts from you, they’ll make some efforts too.
 Those efforts should be equal.
 If someone doesn’t want to spend time with you, you’ll feel it and there’s no need to chase that person in that case.
 A person who respects themselves and values their time will never be clingy.

 Don’t be afraid to stay alone

 Many people fear being alone for a long time which is why some of them agree to date someone just for the sake of not staying alone.
-They engage in meaningless relationships which sometimes leads to starting families with people they don’t love or people who don’t suit them.
+They engage in meaningless relationships which sometimes leads to starting families with people they don’t love or people who are a bad match.
 Thus, we see many dysfunctional families that consist of people who were never meant to be together, so they start destroying each other.